anujdeshpande/marvell-iot.github.io/README.md

 ## Products

-Some of the commercially available products that have been made using the 88MW300/2 WiFi microcontroller-
+Some of the commercially available products that have been made using the 88MW300/2 Wi-Fi microcontroller-
 <table style="width:100%">
   <tr>
     <td>Hello Barbie</td>